 When adding any new feature new to your processes, you’ll first need to start in your template editor.
-Click the cog next to your chosen template name, then head over to edit this template:
+Click the three dots next to your chosen template’s name, then click “Edit template” in the right-hand menu:

 You can find out how to add each of these features into your templates from the links below.

 Reach out to our Customer Success Team if you get stuck or need help setting up any of these features.

 Your checklists get super powers!
 OK well maybe that was a little bit dramatic, but they definitely get a lot smarter and more dynamic.

 Dynamic Due Dates

 Using dynamic due dates saves you from having to manually add due dates to tasks once a checklist has been run.
 They also allow you to inter-link tasks based on when each one needs to be completed.
 Result = heaps of time saved and your processes become more dynamic.
 (The clue was in the name!)

 Stop tasks are multi-functional and allow you to control what happens in an active checklist.
 They can create a pause in the process, enforce the order that the tasks are completed in and also pause notifications sent to task assignees.
 Result = you and your team work smarter, not harder.

 Using conditional logic saves you from having to create multiple templates for different parts of your workflow and linking them all together after the fact.
 Conditional logic allows you to have one large process that does it all!
 Result = beautiful, branching workflows!

 One of our customers DenaliTEK, uses Process Street checklists for client and employee onboarding (and many more of their operations).
 These two processes rely on some or all of the features mentioned above, to ensure that the right tasks are handled at the right time… and they love it!

 “I found out how fabulous Process Street was”